First principles study of the vibronic coupling in positively charged C$_{60}^+$: Introduction

 \section{Introduction}

-Fullerene molecule C$_{60}$ in its charged and excited states exhibits various types of Jahn-Teller (JT) effect which cannot be seen in lower symmetric systems \cite{Chancey1997, Bersuker2006}.
-Due to its high point group symmetry, the degeneracy of the highest occupied molecular orbitals (HOMOs) is as high as five-fold, giving rise to one of the most involved JT effects in positively charged C$_{60}$.
-Toward the understanding of the JT effect of C$_{60}^{n+}$ cations, spectroscopic \cite{Bruhwiler1997, Canton2002, Kern2013} and theoretical \cite{Ceulemans1990, Moate1996, DeLosRios1996, Manini2003, Lijnen2005, Hands2006a, Hands2006b, Hands2007} investigations have been piled up.
-Recently, confirmation of the presence of C$_{60}^+$ in interstellar materials \cite{Campbell2015, Campbell2016} renewed the interest in C$_{60}$ cations and bursted various spectroscopic and theoretical investigations on C$_{60}^+$ and related systems \cite{Spieler2017, Yamada2017, Strelnikov2018, Kaiser2018, Lykhin2019, ConfirmInterstellarC60plus2019}.
+Recent experimental confirmation of the presence of C$_{60}^+$ as interstellar materials \cite{Campbell2015, Campbell2016} renewed the interests in C$_{60}$ cations, and burst various spectroscopic and theoretical investigations on C$_{60}^+$ and related systems \cite{Spieler2017, Yamada2017, Strelnikov2018, Kaiser2018, Lykhin2019, ConfirmInterstellarC60plus2019}.
+It is known that C$_{60}$ in its charged and excited states exhibits complex Jahn-Teller (JT) effect due to its high symmetry ($I_h$) \cite{Chancey1997, Bersuker2006}.
+In particular, JT effect in C$_{60}^+$ is one of the most involved cases because of the five-fold degenerate highest occupied molecular orbitals (HOMOs) of C$_{60}$.
+Toward understanding JT effect in C$_{60}^{n+}$ cations, spectroscopic \cite{Bruhwiler1997, Canton2002, Kern2013} and theoretical \cite{Ceulemans1990, Moate1996, DeLosRios1996, Manini2003, Lijnen2005, Hands2006a, Hands2006b, Hands2007, Ceulemans_S5} investigations have been piled up.

-For the realistic description of JT effect of positively charged C$_{60}$, precise knowledge of the vibronic coupling parameters is decisive.
-The derivation of the vibronic coupling parameters have been addressed \cite{Manini2001, Saito2002, Ramanantoanina2013}, and comprehensive parameters were obtained by density functional theory (DFT) calculations at local density approximation (LDA) level \cite{Manini2001, Ramanantoanina2013}.
-Nevertheless, in the study of C$_{60}^-$, it has been shown that the LDA tends to underestimate the coupling parameters \cite{Iwahara2010}.
-In the work, the hybrid B3LYP functional was found to give closer parameters to the experimental data.
-Furthermore, a good agreement between the B3LYP and GW approximation calculations have been shown \cite{Faber2011}.
-Therefore, it is desired to derive the coupling parameters at B3LYP level for accurate description of C$_{60}$ cations.
+Realistic description of JT effect in positively charged C$_{60}$ relies on the combination of an adequate model and accurate enough vibronic coupling parameters.
+Derivations of vibronic coupling parameters have been addressed \cite{Manini2001, Saito2002, Ramanantoanina2013}, and comprehensive sets of parameters have been estimated by density functional theory (DFT) calculations at local density approximation (LDA) level \cite{Manini2001, Ramanantoanina2013}.
+Nevertheless, in studies about C$_{60}^-$, it has been shown that LDA tends to underestimate the coupling parameters \cite{Iwahara2010}, while hybrid B3LYP functional is found to give closer parameters to the experimental data.
+Furthermore, a good agreement between B3LYP and GW approximation calculations \cite{Faber2011} supports the accuracy of hybrid functional in studies of C$_{60}$.
+Besides, one recent study showed that B3LYP with long-range interaction correction, CAM-B3LYP, could improve the accuracy of vibronic parameters in C$_{60}^-$ with respect to experimental data, indicating CAM-B3LYP could give vibronic parameters much closer to the real situation\cite{Huang_2019_C60t1g}.
+Therefore, it is desired to derive the coupling parameters at a better level than LDA for accurate description of C$_{60}$ cations.